Annapurna Circuit Trek with Tilicho Lake - 16 Days

 • All the costs and expenses not listed in "What is included in my Annapurna with Tilicho Lake Trek Package?" will be counted as excluded

-Official Annapurna Circuit Trek Route Map
+Annapurna Circuit Tilicho Lake Trek Map

-Annapurna with Tilicho Lake Trek Gears
+Tilicho Lake Trek Equipment Checklist

 Depending on the trekking season, you must adjust your clothing and equipment.
 However, is a list of items you need during the trek.
 We urge you to bring only the essentials.
 Please note that the luggage weight limit per trekker is 9 kg, and you will be sharing a porter with another fellow trekker.
 Hence, we advise you to find a fellow trekker and pack your things in a duffle bag with a capacity of over sixty liters.